-If the safety switch is good, check for voltage at pin 1 (the red wire) on the plug.
+If the safety switch is good, check for voltage at pin 1 (the red wire) on the power distribution plug (refer to crane assembly schematic and electrical wire harness drawing in section 6).
 If there is no voltage, follow the wire back to the 6-pin power distribution plug, checking for breaks or shorts.